Functional Collection Programming with Semi-Ring Dictionaries: Expressiveness for Databases

-\smartpara{Scalar Aggregate} This operator can be implemented by iterating over the elements of the relation and computing the appropriate aggregate function !f! (cf. first and third rules of Figure~\ref{fig:agg_ndql}).
-As the relations have bag semantics, there could be duplicates of an element in the input relation, the multiplicity of which is shown by !x.val!; thus, the aggregate result for each element needs to be multiplied by !x.val!.
-The following example shows the translation of sum and count queries:

-\smartpara{Group-by Aggregate} The key difference between this operator and its non-grouped variant is that at each iteration, a group-by aggregate returns a single dictionary with the key specified by the grouping function !g!, and the value specified using the aggregate function !f! (cf. second and fourth rules of Figure~\ref{fig:agg_ndql}).
-The following example shows the translation of group-by sum and group-by count queries:

-\smartpara{Group-by} This operator performs grouping without aggregation.
-This means that the output is a nested relation, that is only supported by \nrcagg, not relational algebra.
-Similar to the group-by aggregate operator, at each iteration it returns a singleton dictionary with the key specified by the grouping function !g!; however, the value is again an inner singleton dictionary with !x.key! as key and !x.val! as value (cf. last rule of Figure~\ref{fig:agg_ndql}).
+\smartpara{Generalized Aggregates} Both scalar and group-by aggregate operators can be generalized to support other forms of aggregates such as minimum and maximum by supplying appropriate semi-ring structure (i.e., addition, multiplication, zero, and one).
+For example, in the case of maximum, the maximum function is supplied as the addition operator, and the numerical addition needs to be supplied as the multiplication operator~\cite{mohri2002semiring}.
+An extended set of semi-rings for scalar values are presented in Table~\ref{tab:semiring_scalar}.
+To compute aggregates such as average, one has to compute both summation and count using two aggregates.
+The performance of this expression can be improved as discussed later in Section~\ref{sec:multiagg}.

-\smartpara{Inefficiency of Group-by Operators} Even though relational algebra and nested relational calculus are extended with a group-by aggregate operator, their usage is still suboptimal.
-This is because these languages need to have an internal implementation utilizing dictionaries for the grouping phase (i.e., the creation of the variable !tmp! in the second, fourth, fifth rules of Figure~\ref{fig:agg_ndql}).
+\smartpara{Inefficiency of Group-by} The translated group-by aggregates are inefficient.
+This is because relational algebra and NRC need to have an internal implementation utilizing dictionaries for the grouping phase (i.e., the creation of the variable !tmp! in the second, fourth, fifth rules of Figure~\ref{fig:agg_ndql}).
 Nevertheless, as there is no first-class support for dictionaries, the grouped structure is thrown away when the final aggregate result is produced.
 This additional phase involves an additional iteration over the elements, as illustrated in the next example.

 \begin{myexample}{6} As the final step for computing gene burden, one has to perform sum-aggregate of the genotype call (now denoted burden) for each sample corresponding to that gene.
 By naming the previous NRC expression as \texttt{gv}, the following \nrcagg expression specifies the full burden analysis: